- Perennials, Bulbs & Flowers

 To get the top performance out of your fruit trees and berry plants, make sure you give them what they need.
 Almost all fruit trees and berry plants need full sun (at least 6 hours of direct sunlight daily) and fertile, well-drained soil.
 They also need space to grow.
 When selecting fruit plants, note their mature height and spread.
 Some fruit trees are self-pollinating while other fruit trees require another tree for pollination.

-With a little care and maintenance, including pruning and fertilization, your fruit trees will reward you with mouth-watering, sun-ripened fruits, sometimes in just a few years.
+With a little care and maintenance, including pruning and fertilization, your fruit trees and fruit plants will reward you with mouth-watering, sun-ripened fruits, sometimes in just a few years.
 Read on to learn more about growing your own fruit trees.

 Fruit trees can be planted in the spring or fall.
 Many prefer planting in the fall because the trees can put all of their energy into establishing their roots rather than growing foliage.
 Some fruit plants, such as raspberries and blueberries, would do best planted in the spring, while containerized trees are likely to bear fall planting better.